San Francisco Historic District: South End

 Four surviving buildings were built in the first six years of the 20th century preceding the 1906 Earthquake and Fire, including the Townsend Building, pictured on this page.

-After 1906, almost all new warehouses were constructed to be at least three stories in height, and several warehouses on Second and Townsend Streets reached six stories.
+After 1906, almost all new warehouses were at least three stories in height.
+Several warehouses on Second and Townsend Streets reached six stories.

-The invention of the forklift in the 1930s eliminated advantages which multi-story buildings enjoyed over single-story structures.
-Since 1945, almost all warehouses constructed in the United States have been one story in height.
+The invention of the forklift in the 1930s eliminated the advantages of multi-story warehouses.
+Since 1945, almost all warehouses built in the United States have been one story in height.